aadam-ali/second-brain/public/Kubernetes Assigning Pods to Nodes.md

+---
-# Kubernetes Assigning Pods to Nodes
+title: Kubernetes Assigning Pods to Nodes
+---
 There are multiple ways that Kubernetes can assign pods to nodes.

 `nodeSelectors` accept a list of labels, the scheduler will then assign